There are many different forms of inheritance. Some will have to pay taxes on inheritances, and other inheritances won’t have a tax burden.

 Distributions from an inherited Roth IRA will be tax-free unless the account was established less than five years before in which case the earnings may be subject to tax.

-When inheriting real estate, individual stocks, or other assets that have appreciated in value, the beneficiary will receive a step-up in basis on those accounts or assets so that if sold immediately, no income tax is due.
+When inheriting real estate, individual stocks, or other assets that have appreciated in value, the beneficiary will receive a step-up in basis on those accounts or assets so that if sold immediately, no income tax on the inheritance is due.

 The taxation of U.S. Savings Bonds is a bit tricky as it depends on how the decedent treated the interest income during his lifetime.
 If the decedent paid tax on the interest income, then the interest accumulated on the savings bond won’t be taxed when you cash in the bonds.
 If the decedent didn’t include any of the interest in his income and estate, you must pay tax on the interest when you cash out the bond.
 Any interest that accumulates after the decedent dies is always included in your income when the bond is cashed out.
 You can claim an income tax deduction for the amount of estate taxes paid on the interest income that was included in the decedent’s estate but not the decedent’s income.